-- If the shown exercise is a variation of an existing D-Exercise but performed with • considerably higher difficulty (higher demand on general criteria). e.g.: A somersault is a D-Exercise, a somersault with two turns becomes a R-Exercise. - Variations of existing D-Exercises, the difficulty of which cannot be increased e.g.: • handstand on one arm. - If the build-up or build-down of a D exercises is very difficult. - If a series of D-Exercises is performed in immediate succession (the build-down is the • build-up of the next exercise).
+- If the shown exercise is a variation of a described exercise, but performed with considerably higher difficulty (higher demand on general criteria). (e.g.: A somersault is a D-Exercise, a somersault with two turns becomes a R-Exercise.) - If two or more exercises are performed in immediate succession making one or more of them more difficult, then the exercise(s) can get a higher difficulty.